 Your conditional content is for logged-in users only

 Generally, every caching plugin and host will be bypassing all caching when a WordPress user is logged into the site.
-This is normally done by the caching solution that detects the wordpress_logged_in_
+This is normally done by the caching solution detecting the wordpress_logged_in_

 cookie.